 • Torx tool: The six bolts that attach your disc brake rotor to your hub normally have special ‘torx’ heads slightly different to normal Allen bolts, and you will need the appropriate tool to tighten or remove them.
 The exception is Shimano’s ‘Centre Lock’ rotor fitting, for which you need a splined lockring remover (the lockring removal tool for Shimano splined cassettes – see below – will also fit Centre Lock rotors).

-Tools to remove, adjust and re-fit cassettes and chains include a cassette removal tool, chain tool (or chain splitter), chain-wear measuring tool and chain whip.
+These are tools to remove, adjust and re-fit cassettes and chains.
+They include cassette removal tools, chain tools (or chain splitter), chain-wear measuring tools and chain whips.

 • Cassette lockring removal tool: Fits into the splines at the centre of the cassette and allows you to loosen the cassette lockring.
 These either come as a small splined socket used in conjunction with a normal spanner, or as a complete tool You will also need a chain whip to remove a cassette (below).

 • Chain tool: For splitting and rejoining chains, with a threaded screw that pops out the rivet connecting chain links.
 Link pliers are also available to help rejoin chains.
 NOTE: Shimano chains require a special rivet to be rejoined once they have been split, so it might be an idea to have a few spares if you are running a Shimano chain.
 SRAM chains, on the other hand, feature a special Powerlink that enables them to be split without a chain tool (however you will still need one to repair a SRAM chain if it breaks at any other link).